Webcampak/Documentation/webcampak3.x/src/docs/Use/en_View_Videos.md

 Sources can be selected using the dropdown on the top-left corner of the window, once selected, the source's title is displayed on top of the source's control panel.

-When selecting a source, webcampak will automatically position the system to the latest day with videos of the selected source.
+When selecting a source, Webcampak will automatically position the system to the latest day with videos of the selected source.

 ## Available videos